 The University of Washington Department of Orthopaedics and Sports Medicine offers a broad-based residency program covering the full range of orthopaedics and sports medicine.
-Eight residents for each of five years have the opportunity to work with over thirty full-time faculty in this busy clinical and academic department.
-Our residency experience is entirely in Seattle, utilizing the first-rate facilities at Harborview Medical Center, Seattle Children's Hospital, the Veteran's Medical Center, the University of Washington Medical Center, the University of Washington Sports Medicine Center and the Virginia Mason Medical Center.
+Eight residents for each of five years have the opportunity to work with over sixty full-time faculty in this busy clinical and academic department.
+Our residency experience is entirely in Seattle, utilizing the first-rate facilities at Harborview Medical Center, University of Washington Medical Center, Seattle Children's Hospital, the Veteran's Affairs Puget Sound Health Care System the University of Washington Sports Medicine Center and Northwest Hospital and Medical Center.
 The U.S. News and World Report consistently designate the orthopaedic services at both Harborview Medical Center and the University of Washington Medical Center as two of the best Orthopaedic Services in the western half of the country.

 The clinical components of our residency are firmly rooted in medical centers dedicated to teaching in the context of excellence in patient care.
 Harborview Medical Center is the region’s premier level one trauma center.
 It is also the site of the region’s premier foot and ankle program and the UW Medicine's Sports and Spine Center.
 The University of Washington Medical Center with the Roosevelt Bone and Joint Surgery Center is the region’s center of academic reconstructive orthopaedic surgery of the upper and lower extremities.
 The Veteran’s Affairs Puget Sound Health Care System is the center of major joint reconstruction, spine surgery, hand surgery and tumor surgery for veterans across the region.
 Seattle Children’s Hospital is the site of one of the leading pediatric orthopaedic programs on the west coast.